The Entangling of Supernova Feedback Impacts with Coarsening Simulation Resolution: Impact of Resolution

+Recalling from Sec. \ref{subsec:analysisdisc} that a large value of $r_{\rm cool} (\rho_{20})$ corresponds to a tendency of a SN to drive outflows, and a small value indicates a tendency to locally suppress star formation, Fig.~\ref{fig:coolingradius} thus expresses the extent to which the coarser estimate $\rho_{2000}$ fails to predict the true emergent behavior of SNe.
+In particular, for low $\rho_{2000}$, the points tend to lie above the solid line by as much as a factor of 5.
+This means that estimating the local ISM density based on the coarse structure would typically \textit{underestimate} the SN’s true cooling radius, predicting shorter-ranged SNe effects than are accurate.
 Meanwhile, at higher $\rho_{2000}$, a given $\rho_{2000}$ value can correspond to a wide range of cooling radii.
-As such, the behavior of the SN is not correlated with the coarse-average ISM density at all.
-There is instead a bimodality towards the largest and smallest radii within this range, indicating that when only coarse estimates of the local density are available, it is more accurate to treat the SN behavior by randomly drawing from the small and large modes in the cooling radius (i.e., stochastically), rather than as a direct function of the density (i.e., deterministically).
+As such, the behavior of the SN is not correlated with the coarse-average ISM density at all, and there is instead a bimodality towards the largest and smallest radii within this range.
+These results therefore suggest caution when using coarse estimates of density to determine $r_{\rm cool}$, e.g., in subgrid models where the cooling radius is used to determine whether energy or momentum is injected.

+The same coarsening process described in the previous two figures may also be applied to star-forming \textit{gas} cells instead of star particles.
+Instead of the $\Delta e$ surrounding star particles, we now calculate the total star formation rate of the nearest $\menv$ for each SF-eligible gas cell.
+We remind the reader that the total SFR of a region is the sum of the cell-wise SFR’s of its eligible gas cells, as defined by Eq.~\ref{eq:cellSFR}, and that gas cells are considered eligible if they fulfill all the requirements for star formation outlined in Sec.~\ref{subsec:sfrmodel} for their respective simulations.
+We then plot this local SFR against the density $\rho$ for $\menv=20,200,2000 \, \msun$.
+The results are shown in Fig.~\ref{fig:sfregions}, where cells from snapshots every 10 Myr are included.

+{ LYRA} and { RIGEL} have cell-wise SF thresholds $\rho_{\rm th}$ of $10^3$ and $10^4$ $\mHcc$, respectively, for individual cells, but Fig.~\ref{fig:sfregions} shows that larger regions need not have such high densities to have nonzero star formation.
+When considering regions as large as $\menv=2000\,\msun$, the median star-forming region has a density of $\sim 10^{0.5} \, \mHcc$.
+Even volumes with densities as low as $10^{-2}$ to $10^{-1}$ $\mHcc$ can still have nonzero star formation rates, indicating that using a high $\rho_{\rm th}$ at such coarse resolutions can \textit{artificially} prevent regions from forming stars.